clarkevansteenderen/ThermalSampleR/ThermalSampleR_User_Manual.md

 ![](Figs/unnamed-chunk-3-1.png)<!-- -->

 :bulb: The alpha value changes the degree of shading on the graph.
+You can change the colour of the experimental data points by using the ``colour_exp`` argument, and the extrapolated data points using ``colour_extrap``.

 #### Bootstrap two groups <a name = "bootstrap_two"></a>